metaplex-foundation/docs/docs/03-guides/04-burn-token.md

 You can also get rid of NFTs (or any token) by using the [`spl-token burn`](https://spl.solana.com/token#burning) command available in your terminal after installing Solana.

 :::info
 This does not remove the token mint account or delete the metadata or master edition/edition accounts.
-It only deletes the token stored at your token account so it will not show up in your wallet anymore.
+It only deletes the token stored at your token account, so it will not show up in your wallet anymore.
 :::

 First, using the `spl-token accounts` command, list the account data in your wallet.
 You'll see your NFT (in this case `9w9Qe8GxkrFnSJYKfQMJug9k8ufpfzxW6o7kXTFKpXrK`) as well as it's token `Account` address.